joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

     timeout: 120000,
   },
   userPoolId: "<user pool id>", // Required for SRP authentication
+  // TOTP MFA configuration (defaults to "YourApp" if not provided):
+  totp: {
+    issuer: "YourCompany", // The name that will appear in authenticator apps },
   // Optional headers for Cognito requests:
   proxyApiHeaders: {
     "<header name>": "<header value>",